 - Send a copy of consumer data breach notification to the attorney general

 - Prohibits free credit or identity theft monitoring services to require registering payment card information or a fee

-The South Carolina Insurance Data Security Act (effective January 1, 2019) requires insurance companies to have incident response plans and cybersecurity programs, and to provide breach notifications within 72 days.
+The South Carolina Insurance Data Security Act became effective January 1, 2019.
+This law requires insurance companies to have incident response plans and cybersecurity programs, and to provide breach notifications within 72 days.

 South Dakota’s new data protection law protects individuals against unauthorized disclosure of a wide variety of personal information.
-Individuals and Consumer Reporting Agencies (CRAs) must be notified of a breach within 60 days, with a penalty of up to $10,000 per day.
+Individuals and Consumer Reporting Agencies (CRAs) must be notified of a breach within 60 days.
+This carries a penalty of up to $10,000 per day.
 The attorney general must be notified of any breach involving more than 250 affected South Dakota residents.